buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="booklets" slug="anatta-nibbana_nyanaponika" %}
   - How is “extinguishing” the Middle Way?
 How is it not nihilism?
 How is "extinguishing" different from "annihilation"?

+{% include content_blurb.html category="av" slug="fear-of-freedom_sujato" %}
+  - How is it that we both long for and fear freedom?

 #### Not Made of That

 {% include content_blurb.html category="essays" slug="advice-on-the-worldly-concerns_dundul" %}